To qualify for a State Pension (Contributory) you must be aged 66 or over

 If you reach pension age on or after April 6

 contributions).
-In this case, not more than 260 of the 520 contributions may be
+In this case, only 260 of the 520 contributions may be

 However, if you were a voluntary contributor on or before April 6 1997 and